 top of page

-How Can I Stay Safe When I Click The Unsubscribe Button On Spam Email?
+How To Stay Safe When You Click The Unsubscribe Button On Spam Email

 We're constantly getting questions from our customers from Integral asking if it's okay to unsubscribe from spam email.
 I think we can all agree spam emails can be a nuisance in best-case scenarios and a cybersecurity risk in the worst-case scenario.
 Why wouldn't you want to click on 'unsubscribe' whenever an unwanted email appears in your inbox?
 It seems like the logical way for you to stop the barrage of emails appearing in your inbox.
 As tempting as it is, you need to think twice before doing so.
 Here’s what you need to do to stop getting emails you don’t want and make sure you stay safe from criminals who want your personal information.